 The rear camera is packed with 19 megapixels and features 5-axis image stabilization.
 Sony’s Motion Eye technology allows the device to capture slow-motion video at 960 frames-per-second.
 It’s incredibly slow, and the effect is stunning.
 It certainly doesn’t do this at 1,080p, but at a lower resolution.
 For comparison, the iPhone’s highest slow-motion video recording capability is at 240 frames-per-second at 720p.

 Predictive Capture is another neat feature that starts capturing any motion as soon as you open the camera app.
 When you actually press the shutter button, the camera will save the last four photos from two seconds prior.
 That way, there’s a higher chance you may have captured a special moment.

 Overall, the camera seemed to produce solid photographs in our limited time with the phone, though there was some slight shutter lag.
-We’ll test it out more when we get a review unit.
 Regular performance seemed fast, as we didn’t experience any lag or stutter.

 There is no fingerprint sensor on the side of the U.S. model of the device, which Sony says is a “business decision.”

 The Xperia XZs carries a lot of the same features of the XZ Premium, including the camera.
 What’s different is the screen — it’s Full HD with a smaller 5.2-inch display.
 It also features the Snapdragon 820 processor.
 The XZs isn’t as pretty as the XZ Premium.
 The bezels are huge on the front display, and the back isn’t as interesting as the chrome-colored premium variant.